josina1234/docs/getting_started/ros_installation.rst

 Installation
 ============

 .. note:: Choose the installation option depending on your needs.
-Probably it's **not** reasonable to install :code:`ros-humble-desktop-full` on an Ubuntu server image for the Raspberry Pi.
+Probably it's **not** reasonable to install :code:`ros-iron-desktop-full` on an Ubuntu server image for the Raspberry Pi.

 #.
 Install ROS